daevlin/Zero2Auto_homework/README.md

 It then calls this API to spawn a suspended copy of itself.
 This is starting to look like it will write the unpacked payload to a new process.

-Part 2
+Cruloaders second layer

 So.
 With that, let's looked at the unpacked/decrypted payload we dumped out earlier to see what it does.

-1) Imports of our unpacked payload does not look that suspicous
+Imports of our unpacked payload does not look that suspicous

 rabin2.exe -i unpacked_cruloader.exe